RachaelAsasira/Finance-calculators/README.md

 # Finance calculators.
-This repository contains a Python program, finance_calculators.py, designed to assist users with financial calculations related to investments and home loan repayments.
+This repository contains a program designed to assist users with financial calculations related to investments and home loan repayments.
 Developed as a Capstone Project for a small financial company, this program offers two main functionalities: investment calculation and bond repayment calculation.

 Features:
 # Investment Calculator: